dwightjack/stapes-ui/README.md

 On init a `bootstrap` event will be triggered on `Stapes.Ui.vent`

+Note that after `Stape.Ui.init()` is executed every subsequent initializer will be executed right away.

 ##Global options

 `Stapes.Ui.Config` is an object containing the current global configuration.
 It might be extended at will, anyway default parameters are: